omarkmu/pz-omichat/.github/CONTRIBUTING.md

 ## Contributing translations
 *Based on the instructions provided [here](https://steamcommunity.com/sharedfiles/filedetails/?id=3006690572).*

-To contribute translations:
+The following steps can be used to contribute translations to the mod.
+If you're unsure about any of the steps, feel free to [ask about it](https://github.com/omarkmu/pz-omichat/discussions/new?category=q-a)!

 1. Create a copy of the `media/lua/shared/Translate/EN` folder.
 2. Rename the copy to one of the folder names in the table below, based on the translation language.
-3. Rename the files inside it to match the language code; i.e., replace `EN` with the folder name.
+3. Rename the files inside it to match the language code; that is, replace `EN` with the folder name.
 4. Modify first line in those files to match the translation language.
 For translating into Korean, for example, change `UI_EN` to `UI_KO`.
 5. Modify the quoted text to your translation.
 Leave the quotes intact, make sure the final comma remains, and don't change anything to the left of the equals sign.
     - In translations, `%1` represents something that will be replaced when the translation is used.
-    The files have comments that explain the context of these substitutions; they should always be present in translations.
+    The files have comments that explain the context. `%1` should always be present in the translations of strings that use it.
 6. Save the files with the encoding specified in the table below.
 For example, for a translation into Estonian, save with UTF-8 encoding.
 7. Upload a `.zip` of the folder in a [discussion](https://github.com/omarkmu/pz-omichat/discussions/new?category=translation) post.
-If you know how, you can instead create a [pull request](https://github.com/omarkmu/pz-omichat/compare) with your translation changes.
+If you're familiar with Git, you can instead create a [pull request](https://github.com/omarkmu/pz-omichat/compare) with your translation changes.

 | Language             | Translation Folder | Encoding  |
 | -------------------- | ------------------ | --------- |